FIFA scandal no surprise for Australian whistle-blower

 MISAPPROPRIATED

-The FFA said the 2010 payment, which came from the A$45 million the Australian government poured into the bid, was intended for a soccer facility in Trinidad and Tobago.
+The FFA said the 2010 payment, which came from the A$45 million the Australian government poured into the bid, was intended for a football facility in Trinidad and Tobago.

-An investigation by CONCACAF, the regional governing body for soccer in North and Central America and the Caribbean, later claimed it had been misappropriated by Jack Warner in 2013.
+An investigation by CONCACAF, the regional governing body for football in North and Central America and the Caribbean, later claimed it had been misappropriated by Jack Warner in 2013.

 Former FIFA Vice President Jack Warner is one of the men charged by the U.S. Department of Justice with running a criminal enterprise that involved more than $150 million in bribes.